Skip to main content

 Aims and Scope

-eNeuro is SfN’s open access, multidisciplinary journal that publishes high quality papers in all areas of neuroscience that increase our understanding of the nervous system including molecular, cellular, developmental, cognitive and behavioral research, animal model and computational modeling studies of any length.
-In addition to original research, the editors encourage submissions that report negative results, and replication studies.
-These papers, along with reviews, method papers, commentaries and opinions, serve the neuroscience community with both new and sometimes controversial findings.
+eNeuro is SfN’s open access, multidisciplinary journal that publishes high-quality papers in all areas of neuroscience that increase our understanding of the nervous system including molecular, cellular, developmental, cognitive and behavioral research, animal model and computational modeling studies of any length.
+In addition to original research, the editors encourage submissions that report null results and replication studies.
+These papers, along with reviews, methods papers, commentaries, and opinions, serve the neuroscience community with both new and sometimes controversial findings.

 Criteria

 To warrant publication in eNeuro, a manuscript must provide information that is important to the targeted scientific audience.
 Importance does not necessarily mean mechanistic insight.
 It can be an observation, but an important one that can move a field forward.
-We acknowledge that “importance” has a personal valence, but this will be evaluated in a consensual manner by the reviewing editor and the reviewers.
-They are instructed to answer a simple question: do we learn something useful or important?
+Editors and reviewers are instructed to answer a simple question: do we learn something useful or important?

 More about eNeuro